AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Envelop icon

 If you’ve ever scrolled through the vehicle listings on Facebook Marketplace, you may have noticed the prices are a fraction of what you’d find at dealerships.
-But anytime you buy a car through a private seller, there are more considerations to keep in mind and warning signs to look out for.
+But anytime you buy a car through a private seller, there are more considerations than price alone.
 Buying a car through Facebook Marketplace is no exception.

 What You Need to Know Before You Buy a Car on Facebook Marketplace